-- 1. Once the log is placed where you want it and clamped firmly, turn the key switch to the accessory (#3) position. - 2.
+- 1. Once the log is placed where you want it and clamped firmly, move the saw head to position the blade close to the end of the log. - 2.
 Use the blade height scale to determine where to make your first cut (See Section 4.9).
 The blade height scale will help you to do this.
-Set the blade to the desired height with the up/down switch.
+Set the blade to the desired height with the up/down handle.
 Make sure that the blade will clear all side supports and the clamp.
-Adjust the outer blade guide to clear the widest section of the log by moving the blade
+Adjust the outer blade guide to clear the widest section of the log by moving the blade guide toggle switch.